pycon-mentored-sprints/write-ups/PyCon_website_description.md

 # Mentored sprints for diverse beginners

 ## A newcomer’s introduction to contributing to an open source project

 ## TL;DR

-We are running mentored sprints for diverse community members ✨ **When**: Friday 17th April 2020 during the main PyCon session **Room 321** **Time**: TBC
+🎉✨ The mentored sprints for diverse community members are back for PyCon US 2020 🎉✨

+- **When**: Friday 17th April 2020 during the main PyCon session **Room 321**
+- **Time**: TBC

-✨ Appply to be a mentor:
+📝 Apply to be a mentor: <https://docs.google.com/forms/d/e/1FAIpQLSfV4eiCDfPZO62_iZ_XEZJxbS5wrCfc8tHjfh4M04cF92XcDg/viewform?usp=sf_link>

-✨ Appply to participate as a contributor (sprint on the day):
+📝 Apply to participate as a contributor (sprint on the day): <https://docs.google.com/forms/d/e/1FAIpQLSfJiC-V6Jd7R0BKwLTIzbhkd3HbEejML4PLvtFL_PYGkUQ89g/viewform?usp=sf_link>

 If you are not a member of an underrepresented group of the community and want to take on the sprint we encourage you to bring someone from an underrepresented group with you.

-✨ Volunteer for our Git Helpdesk (4 volunteers needed): Help new contributors with git/GitHub, such as cloning repo, creating branch, committing, resolving merge conflict.
+✨ Volunteer for our Git Helpdesk (4 volunteers needed): Help new contributors with git/GitHub, such as cloning repo, creating branch, committing, resolving merge conflict. **Sign-up coming soon**

 ---